Isaac von Sinclair: Trial

 To remedy its parlous state finances, Frederick V wanted to set up a state lottery and so engaged the financier Alexander Blankenstein, backed by von Sinclair.
 However, von Sinclair later changed his mind and tried to expose Blankenstein's deceptions and take action against him - in response Blankenstein accused von Sinclair of treason to Frederick, Elector of Württemberg, long an enemy of the estates.

 Blankenstein appealed to a round-table discussion in June 1804 in Stuttgart, also attended by von Sinclair and Christian Friedrich Baz, mayor of Ludwigsburg and one of the radical leaders in Württemberg's estates general.
 Blankenstein afterwards claimed that there was a plot afoot to assassinate the Elector at the meeting and start a revolution.
 Von Sinclair was a subject of Hesse-Homburg not Württemberg, but the Elector gained Frederick V's permission to arrest him and so he was taken to Württemberg on 26 February 1805 and imprisoned.

 A commission tried von Sinclair, Baz and other alleged conspirators.
 Hölderlin was also in danger of being tried but was declared mentally unfit to stand trial.
-Müller, a doctor and court-apothecary from Homburg, stated on 9 April 1805 that Holderlein's madness had worsened, that he repeatedly said "I don't want to be a Jacobin!" and that he had made serious accusations against von Sinclair.
+Müller, a doctor and court-apothecary from Homburg, stated on 9 April 1805 that Hölderlin's madness had worsened, that he repeatedly said "I don't want to be a Jacobin!" and that he had made serious accusations against von Sinclair.
 The trial finally showed that some things had been said in anger against the elector at the meeting but no actual revolution had been planned.
 Von Sinclair was thus released on 9 July 1805 and sent back to Homburg a free man.
 Soon afterwards, on 11 September 1805, Hölderlin was delivered into the clinic at Tübingen run by Dr. Johann Heinrich Ferdinand von Autenrieth.